Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

 - ``subscribe``: Subscribes to some specific event, to receive notifications when it gets emitted by a media object.
 - ``unsubscribe``: Removes an existing subscription to an event.
 - ``release``: Marks a media object for garbage collection and release of the resources used by it.
+- ``connect``: Restore a previous connection with a media server, to recover from unexpected disconnections.

-The Kurento Protocol allows that Kurento Media Server sends requests to clients:
+The Kurento Protocol also allows Kurento Media Server to proactively send messages to clients, i.e. sending of events:

 - ``onEvent``: This request is sent from Kurento Media server to subscribed clients when an event occurs.